Adopt-a-Stream or Pond

 (Alice Ferguson Foundation)

-Potomac River Watershed Cleanup
+What is the Potomac River Watershed Cleanup?

 The Annual Potomac River Watershed Cleanup has become a decisive catalyst for progress that ignites people throughout the watershed with the Alice Ferguson Foundation's community spirit.
 The largest regional event of its kind, the Cleanup provides a transforming experience that engages citizens and community leaders and generates momentum for change.